dtflare/Random-or-Useful/README.md

     Reviewing code and providing feedback
     Sharing ideas and insights on our community channels

-We appreciate all contributions, big or small.
+I appreciate all contributions, big or small.
 If you're new to open source or need help getting started, please don't hesitate to reach out for guidance.

 How to Contribute